seth-linares/RNN_Implementaion/README.md

 I also analyzed the distribution of sentence lengths by character, as visualized in Figure 2.
 The sentence length can give us clues about an author's writing style, including their use of long, complex sentences versus short, succinct ones.
-By incorporating this understanding into our model, we can generate text that mirrors the rhythmic flow and syntactic structure typical of each author's writing.
+By incorporating this understanding into my model, we can generate text that mirrors the rhythmic flow and syntactic structure typical of each author's writing.

 ![Sentence Length Analysis - Figure 2](images/image2.png)